How Do I Get My Files On The Internet?

 This free website is one of the best sources for current professional practical tutorials of "best practices" in eLearning.
-You can access video tutorials designed for teachers and eLearning professionals to produce online interactive learning content. .
-Although this very popular website is supported by a software company called Articulate (Articulate sells GREAT but quite expensive software!), this site by Tom Kuhlman does cover MANY creative and interactive ways to use very popular software applications.
+You can access video tutorials designed for teachers and eLearning professionals to produce online interactive learning content.
+Although this very popular website is supported by a software company called Articulate (Articulate sells GREAT expensive software.), this site by Tom Kuhlman does cover MANY creative and interactive ways to use very popular software applications.
 You will be surprised what you can do with advanced applications of Powerpoint.
 This is an EXCELLENT compilation of advanced tutorials for developing practical online eLearning content.

 Plain Document Template For "A Visual Reflection Topic"

 This is a plain document template for an assigned reflection.
 This format encourages the use of visual and active web-linked resources.
 Directions for "capturing" and "modifying the layout" of an image are included.
 Edit or adapt this template, as needed, and save it as your reflection.

 Enhanced Document Template: "A Visual Reflection Topic With Cognitive Map"